 Ever scoured the internet for something important?
 Maybe you’re looking for health information, a refrigerator part, or a nearby restaurant to take a high-profile client.
 You spend a few hours looking for the perfect solution, and when you finally find what you’re looking for, you attempt to click for more information.
 Frustratingly, your screen is suddenly filled with illegible text, indecipherable images, and a series of pop-ups that don’t make sense.

 This is what a normal day in the life of a disabled web user looks like.
 Every online interaction is subject to unforeseen barriers, complications, and exclusion.
-Instead of easily accessing the information they need to complete a purchase, contact a service, or gain more information, they’re met with misaligned web usability and content designed for non-disabled customers only.
+Instead of easily accessing the information they need to complete a purchase, contact a service, or gain more information, they’re met with misaligned web useability and content designed for non-disabled customers only.

 As brilliant, creative small business owners, we can do better.
 Small business owners are organically devoted to their customers, and by nature, our goal is to provide the best products and services to the greatest number of people.
 Designing for accessibility makes your website, social media, and content understandable and appealing to the largest possible audience, thereby connecting your small business to heavier income streams and a better return on your investment.
 Designing for accessibility isn’t just the right thing to do – it’s also the most profitable.